-Roasting veggies enhances their flavors through caramelization, and spiralizing them means more caramelized, crispy edges in less time than diced or chunks.
-Combined with some fresh herbs, garlic, olive oil, and a bit of sherry vinegar, Quick Spiralized Root Vegetables make a tantalizingly tasty side for your tried and true main course!
+Roasting veggies like turnips and rutabagas enhances their flavors and spiralizing them means more caramelized, crispy edges in less time than diced.
+Combined with some fresh herbs, garlic, olive oil, and a bit of sherry vinegar, Quick Spiralized Root Vegetables make a tantalizingly tasty side for your favorite main course!

 Surely you know by now my preference for roasting over a quick steam, sauté, or

 heaven forbid boil?
 It’s that maillard reaction that does wonderful things to food!